Rakile/deforumation/README.md

 - Live manipulation of key values that effects the animation
 - Live manipulation of controlnets
 - Pause, rewind, and redo functions
 - Ability to import parseq json files to use as guide
+- Two diffrent communications protocols, websockets and named pipes.
+This is due to problem with freezing renders.

 Prerequisites<a name="prerequisites"></a>
 ------------